SahaAnirban/Algorithm_DS_Project/README.md

 I have to consolidated the data from various internet references, and is subject to rights of original author or license restriction.
 The project provides no guarantee or warranty of any kind.

 #### License

 GNU General Public License v3.0
-And Subject to license of original authors.
+and Subject to license of original authors.

 Copyright &copy; 2017, 2019, Anirban Saha